whouey/IndexTracker/README.md

 The DAG of MWAA was triggered everyday on 18:00 local time.

 When the data amount goes up like 100 times, or the user to serve increases, the resource used for now is all scalable.
-However, the overall architecture is not mature enough to be a product.
+However, the overall architecture is not mature enough to be a product, maybe a user interface like web is required.

 ## References